Pyotr Andreyevich Tolstoy: Career

+Ambassador to the Ottoman Empire

 In November 1701, Tolstoy was appointed the first regularly accredited Russian ambassador to the Ottoman Empire, known as The Sublime Porte, and in this demanding role, he more than justified the confidence of the most exacting of masters.
 Even before Poltava, Tolstoy had the greatest difficulty in preventing the Turks from aiding the Swedes.

 When Charles XII took refuge on Turkish soil, Tolstoy instantly demanded his extradition.
 This diplomatic blunder only irritated the already alarmed Turks, and on 10 October 1710, Tolstoy was thrown into the Seven Towers, a proceeding tantamount to a declaration of war against Russia.

 On his release, in 1714, he returned to Russia, was created a senator, and closely associated himself with the omnipotent favourite, Aleksandr Menshikov.

+Role in the case of Tsarevich Alexei

 Princess Charlotte Christine of Brunswick-Wolfenbüttel, dead at 21, the wife of unfortunate tsarevich Alexei Petrovich, executed later, aged 28.

-In 1717, his position during Peter's reign was secured once and for all by his successful mission to Naples to bring back the unfortunate tsarevich Alexei Petrovich, (28 February 1690 – by death penalty authorised by one hundred twenty six members of the equivalent of the Russian Duma following the wishes of his father, 7 July 1718, aged twenty-eight), the son of Tsar Peter I whom he may be said to have literally hunted to death.
+In 1717, his position during Peter's reign was secured once and for all by his successful mission to Naples to capture and bring back the unfortunate tsarevich Alexei Petrovich, the tsar's son.
+Alexei (born 28 February 1690) was later condemned to death by a council of 126 officials, members of the equivalent of the Russian Duma, acting on the wishes of his father.
+He died 7 July 1718 aged twenty-eight.

+Head of the Secret Chancellery

-For this, Tolstoy earned the undying hatred of the majority of the Russian people; but Tsar Peter I naturally regarded it as an inestimable service and loaded Tolstoy with honours and riches, appointing him, moreover, the head of the Secret Chancellery, or official torture chamber, a post for which Tolstoy, nearly eighty years old by then, was by nature eminently fitted, as his vigorous prosecution of the Mons Affair (1724) made clear.
+As a result of his role in the pursuit and return of Tsarevich Alexei, Tolstoy earned the undying hatred of the majority of the Russian people; but Tsar Peter I naturally regarded it as an inestimable service and loaded Tolstoy with honours and riches, appointing him, moreover, the head of the Secret Chancellery, or official torture chamber, a post for which Tolstoy, nearly eighty years old by then, was by nature eminently fitted, as his vigorous prosecution of the Mons Affair (1724) made clear.

+Support for Catherine I

 He materially assisted Aleksandr Menshikov to raise the empress consort, to become Catherine I, (deceased less than two years later in 1727), to the throne on the decease of Peter in 1725, and the new sovereign made him a count and one of the six members of the newly instituted Supreme Privy Council (Верховный тайный совет).

 Tolstoy was well aware that the elevation of the grand duke Peter II, son of the tsarevich Alexei, grandson of Piotr I would put an end to his own career and endanger his whole family.

 Peter II, Tsar and Autocrat of All the Russias.

 Tsar Peter II Alexeyvich, here above, was the son of tsarevich Alexei Petrovich "Romanov", executed at age twenty-eight, the widower at twenty-five of German Princess Charlotte Christine, sister in law of Emperor Charles VI of Austria.
 Peter II, grandson of Peter I of Russia, was Tsar of Russia aged twelve, for three years, and died aged fifteen.